101 West Lombard Street

 On November 10, 2011, President Barack Obama nominated Judge Russell to the United States District Court for the District of Maryland.
 The Senate confirmed his nomination on May 14, 2012 and Judge Russell took the oath of office on May 24, 2012.

 Judge Russell has been, and continues to be, involved in community service organizations.
 He served on the Board of Directors for organizations such as Big Brothers Big Sisters of Maryland (2002-2004), the Community Law Center (1998-2004), and the Public Justice Center (2002-2004).
-Judge Russell currently serves as Trustee and Director of the Enoch Pratt Free Library (2002 to present) and as Trustee for the Historical Society of the United States District Court for the District of Maryland (2007 to present).
+Judge Russell served as Trustee and Director of the Enoch Pratt Free Library (2002 to 2016) and has been a Trustee for the Historical Society of the United States District Court for the District of Maryland since 2007.